-I don’t visit every exhibition in Vienna, but I do visit every exhibition at the Jewish Museum.
-The curators always combine expertise with emotion, giving time and space to stories both familiar and untold.
-(And always with all information displays in English, too.)
+I can’t visit every exhibition in Vienna, but I try and visit as many as possible at the Jewish Museum.
+The curators combine expertise with emotion, giving time and space to stories both familiar and untold.

 Selected reviews